 When all of your customers and opportunities are tracked in a CRM, you can visualize the likelihood of each deal closing, which means you can predict future revenue much more easily and accurately.
 Since forecasting is crucial for budgeting and keeping your business running smoothly, this is one of the most powerful arguments for using a CRM for contractors.

-As your business grows, it gets harder and harder to keep track of everything that’s happening with your sales process.
+As your business grows, keeping track of everything happening with your sales process gets harder and harder.
 The bigger your pool of leads and potential customers gets, the more reasons you have to consider switching to a CRM platform.
 One of the biggest benefits of a CRM for contractors is the ability to automatically keep sales data organized.